Umuzi-org/tech-department/content/syllabuses/_index.md

 This is a living document and there are a few things that need to be fleshed out:

 - as far as possible each bullet point that describes a piece of our syllabus should be marked as a WORKSHOP, TOPIC or PROJECT.
 Or excercise??

   - WORKSHOP == instructor led event.
   - TOPIC == self study material
   - PROJECT == you know
   - EXCERCISE == like a project but no deliverable.
-Something the recruits should do to
+Something the recruits should do to practice on their own

-- every topic, workshop and challenge needs to be linked to
+- every topic, workshop and challenge needs to be linked to in this document
 - we need to make sure all the NCIT requirements have been dealt with before hitting the summative assessment
 - this doesn't account for MUB so well.
 MUB should happen sometime...
 - the syllabus is really long.
 There is a lot to cover so that has effects on Product teams.
 There are decisions to be made there.